 5. Turn your snarky quips into money: write greeting card verse and T-shirt slogans

-Many writers make a career out of writing greeting card material.
+Many writers make an entire writing career out of writing greeting card material.
 If you approach companies which publish cards, this is a very competitive area, but it’s fun and lucrative if your mind works that way.

 Consider writing PERSONAL greeting card materials; that is, greetings for individuals and for businesses.
 You’ll get best results if you advertise your services before major “greeting” days of the year, such as Christmas, Valentine’s Day, Father’s Day etc.